jiqiang90/ledger-subquery/docs/entity_creation.md

 in `schema.graphql`:

 The GraphQl schema is amended to include the new entity, with any fields that are needed to support new use cases.
-These attributes are preferably only those required in order to minimise storage.
+These attributes are preferably **only those required, in order to minimise storage requirements**.
 ```
 0  type TestEntity @entity {
 1  		id: ID!